jcable/ebu-tt-live-toolkit/docs/source/denesting.rst

 ======================================

-DenesterNode should be used when a EBU-TT-3 document has a div that contains other divs, or a span contains another span.
-These elements are not able to be nested inside each other in EBU-TT-D documents.
+DenesterNode should be used when a EBU-TT-3 document has a div that contains other divs, or a span contains another span, and those nested elements need to be flattened, for example before conversion to EBU-TT-D. These elements are not able to be nested inside each other in EBU-TT-D documents.

 When documents are Denested, any nested elements must be removed from their parent elements, while retaining attributes they would have inherited.